osmlab/nycbikelanes/README.md

 Data
 ----

+Currently the data is in two shapefiles: `data/nyclines.shp` and `data/osmlines.shp`.
+The data was created using the `Makefile`.

 The `Makefile` contains recipes for downloading an OSM extract for NYC.
 Currently it clips to NYC borders (not just the bounding box) and attempts to select just the features that are bicycle-related.
 Run the following to get OSM